top of page

 Petty & Serious Crime

-It is imperative that citizens feel safe in our community and to achieve that we must have adequate staffing and give clear direction to our law enforcement personnel that all crime in Costa Mesa is to be treated seriously.
-Proposition 47 increased the threshold of what constitutes petty theft and is treated only as a misdemeanor.
-An amendment to that Proposition will be on the ballot next November that could return some consequences to those who break the law and Costa Mesa and its police force should support these efforts.
+It is imperative that citizens feel safe in our community and to achieve that we must have adequate staffing and give clear direction to our law enforcement personnel that all crime in the City is treated seriously.
+A "broken windows" approach to policing.

 Image by Kenny Eliason